alpiepho/magtag-jokes/README.md

-Everyone needs a good bad-dad-joke, and what better way than a gadget like the Magtag on the referidgerator to allow "sharing" them daily?
+Everyone needs a good bad-dad-joke, and what better way than a gadget like the Magtag on the refridgerator to allow "sharing" them daily?

 <br>
 <br>